chiedo/leadership/README.md

 - A bias for action
 - Strategic vision
 - Building relationships
-- Communicating directly and effectively
+- Direct / Effective communication

 ## I'm Working On